 Castlevania: Legacy of Darkness

-Often during the development of a video game demo versions of the game will be shown and released that end up looking quite different from the final product.
+Often during the development of a video game demo versions of the game will be shown and released.
+These demos tend to look quite different from the final product, featuring areas, items, and even characters that never make the final cut (the "gold" release) of the game.
 This can happen for a number of reasons, from changes to the engine to new ideas being added in during the development process.
-Other times, though, a game has to be released by a certain deadline (a common occurence in an industry where annual earnings are dependent on the release of select AAA titles) and promised features have to be removed from a game to get it to completion on time.
+Other times, though, a game has to be released by a certain deadline (a common occurrence in an industry where annual earnings are dependent on the release of select AAA titles) and promised features have to be removed from a game simply to get the title out the door on time.

-Ostensibly called a "prequel" to Castlevania 64, the first portion of the game follows the story of Cornell, a werewolf drawn into Dracula's web when the follower's of the Dark Prince kidnap the werewolf's adopted sister.
-Cornell has to venture through a castle that's very similar to the one in Castlevania 64 and save his sister, along the way fghting some new bosses and meeting a few new faces along the way.
-And then, after playing through as Cornell, players can take on Henry Oldrey, a child Cornell saved who returns to the castle years later on a quest to save more children from Dracula's clutches.
-From there, the players can then replay (lightly remixed versions of) Reinhardt and Carrie's quests if they so desire.
+Ostensibly called a "prequel" to Castlevania 64, the first portion of the game follows the story of Cornell, a werewolf drawn into Dracula's web when the follower's of the Dark Prince kidnap the werewolf's adopted sister, Ada.
+Cornell's quest took in through a castle very similar to the one in Castlevania 64, along the way fighting some new bosses and meeting a few new faces, too.

 And that, right there, is the biggest issue between the two games.
-Because they're both so similar, featuring largely the same areas to explore, enemies to fight, and quests to run through, Legacy comes across as little more than an expansion pack for it's predecessor -- a "director's cut" put out at full price when it was first released.
-It has a bad reputation not just because the original Castlevania 64 was a bit of a mess but because it doesn't add that much new to the package and then charged full price for it.
+Because they're both built on the same base, featuring largely the same areas to explore, enemies to fight, and quests to run through, Legacy of Darkness comes across as little more than an expansion pack for it's predecessor -- a "Director's Cut" put out at full price only ten months after the initial game's release.
+It has a bad reputation not just because the original Castlevania 64 was a bit of a mess, but also because it didn't add that much new to the package while charging full price for the experience.

-The game was largely ignored by all but the most hardcore of fans, and the saga of Castlevania 64 came to a sad, quiet end.
-The next time Konami would try to make a 3D Castlevania they would go in a completely different direction, as if trying to ignore that these games even existed -- which, according to the chronology of the series by Konami, they don't.
+The game was largely ignored by all but the most hardcore of fans, and Konami only published a slim few copies of the game (reports range around 40,000 or so cartridges total).
+This didn't mark the end of Konami's 3D Castlevania ambitions, but the next time the company would go in a completely different direction, as if trying to ignore that these games even existed -- which, according to some versions of the chronology of the series, these games don't exist at all.